Chipmunk Punk: Critical reception

+In a retrospective review, Doug Stone of Allmusic called it "good clean fun" which "if nothing else...provides a portrait of a prime period in radio."

 In 2015, Canadian musician Brian Borcherdt posted recordings of the album on SoundCloud which slowed down the recordings to 16 revolutions per minute, and titled the project "Chipmunks on 16 Speed".
 Chris Dart of The A.V.
 Club described the resulting recordings as sounding like sludge metal.